KimiyaVahidMotlagh/KNN_Classifier/README.md

 ## Main Functions
 - **distance_calculator()** <br />
-Machine learning data often are vectors.
+Machine learning data consists of vectors.
 KNN algorithm searches for similar training data.
 The most straightforward function to find the neighbors is the Euclidean distance function.<br />
 - **K_nearest_neighbour_classifier()** <br />
 By knowing the distance between two points, K nearest neighbors are the training points with the least distance.
 This function would find the frequent labels in the neighbors and classify the test data point as the same label.
 - **accuracy_calculator()** <br />